How to Record with Streamlabs OBS in 2024 – Best Tips & Tricks

 1. Resolution

-There are two resolutions – base and output.
+There are two types of resolutions: base and output.

-The first one is the resolution of the canvas, overlays, and can be a bit higher.
-It is best to choose one that matches the desktop resolution.
+The first aspect is the resolution of the canvas and overlays, which can be slightly higher.
+It is advisable to select one that aligns with the desktop resolution.

-Output resolution only matters for recording, so once you switch to streaming, you can change it.
+Output resolution is relevant only for recording; once you switch to streaming, you can adjust it.

-Once again, choose the highest one that your computer can support.
+Once again, select the highest option that your computer can support.

-In most cases, for 1080p canvas resolution, the output resolution will be 720p.
+In most instances, for a 1080p canvas resolution, the output resolution will be 720p.

-The only way to check whether you’ve picked the right resolution is by recording the game.
+The only way to determine if you’ve selected the correct resolution is by recording the game.

-The CPU usage will be slightly higher, but the quality of the videos is amazing.
+CPU usage may be slightly higher, but the video quality is outstanding.

 QUICK OVERVIEW: Best CPU